mihir9410/Charge-Up-web-application-for-Evehicle/README.md

-Final model is model for our solution the rest is node js code for the website
+final model is the model for the charging system.
+And the remaining are the node js webapplication